data-dependent/osrs-guides/2t pisc swordfish.md

 # A guide to 2t swordfish in Piscarilius

+The 2t swordfish method is the meta for both pure fishing experience and the fishing pet.
+The are no requirements besides level 35 fishing to be able to harpoon at tuna and swordfish spots.
+At level 99, the fishing experience per hour is around 125k with a dragon harpoon and around 140k with a crystal harpoon.

 ## Background

 We'll be fishing in Port Piscarilius, which is the northeastern city in Zeah.
 Specifically, we'll be on the northwestern coast near the location indicator.

 <div style="text-align:center"><img src="https://i.imgur.com/gIogktb.png" alt='Gear needed' width=400>

-The are no requirements for this method besides level 35 fishing to be able to harpoon at tuna and swordfish spots.
-At level 99, the fishing experience per hour is around 125k with a dragon harpoon and around 140k with a crystal harpoon.

 ### Inventory and equipment

 The only necessary gear to bring is a harpoon and a weapon with a two or three tick attack speed, strictly speaking.
 However, it's helpful to bring our angler's outfit for increased experience, runes to cast the spell confuse, and the book "Kharedst's memoirs" to get to Port Piscarilius.